 In partnership with 5 other local churches and with award-winning national charity Christians Against Poverty (CAP), we run a centre to offer advice and support to people in South Birmingham who are struggling with unmanageable debt.

 The primary objective of the Centre is to help clients to get out of debt, and many have done so since its launch in 2015.
 It's also our privilege to walk alongside clients on their journey, providing emotional and prayer support and doing what we can to make them feel, in a positive way, special.

 If you are burdened with debt, our advice is simple: get in touch with CAP here!

-The Christ Church Lunch Club has a long tradition of providing friendship, community and a high-quality meal for a group of over 20 older people each week.
-Some 2 years after joining the team of helpers, Phil and Beryl Ennis took on the responsibility of leadership.
+Christ Church Lunch Club has a long tradition of providing friendship, community and a high-quality meal for a group of over 20 older people each week.
+Lunch Club is currently led by Bobbie Frere and Chris Chalmers and meets each Wednesday lunchtime.

 There's time to chat beforehand and the meal is followed by an activity - a quiz or short talk, and a couple of times a year we are joined by children from Moor Green Primary Academy to share in craft activities together.